comet-ml/n8n-observability/README.md

 | `N8N_OTEL_METRICS`          | Enable metrics (CPU, memory, etc.)     | `false` |
 | `N8N_OTEL_DEBUG`            | Hook patching diagnostics              | `false` |
 | `EXTERNAL_HOOK_FILES`       | Path to `dist/hooks.cjs` (hook modes)  | —       |

+> **Works with all OTEL providers:** The examples above use Opik, but you can use any OpenTelemetry-compatible backend (Jaeger, Grafana Tempo, Honeycomb, Datadog, New Relic, etc.) by updating the `OTEL_EXPORTER_OTLP_ENDPOINT` and authentication headers accordingly.

 ### Output Control